niekverw/ukbpheno/README.md

   - note that for self report we should only pull out ealiest historical date
   - note for some we don't have a date, only a code.
 We should take that into account later.
   - Input: Disease definition (e.g. code lists of ICD10,ICD9,etc), dates of visit which should be used as reference.
-  - Output: list of dataframes per source of diagnoses
+  - Output: list of dataframes per source of diagnoses; for hesin include duration of episode.

 - Function that pulls out non time-to-event data, e.g. answers that are made during the visit or biomarker cutoffs.